Meet the Core Programme Team

 Research Fellow and Programme Co-ordinator

-Laura Wise is a Research Fellow and Prorgamme Co-ordinator with the Political Settlements Research Programme, based at the University of Edinburgh.
+Laura Wise is a Research Fellow and Prorgamme Co-ordinator with the Peace and Conflict Resolution Evidence Platform (PeaceRep), based at the University of Edinburgh.
 Her research explores the intersections between minority and territorial politics in the context of peace processes and post-conflict societies.
 She focuses on sub-national political settlements, local peace agreements, non-dominant minorities, and kin-state politics in borderlands, with a particular interest in Southeastern Europe.
 Laura holds an MA in Comparative Ethnic Conflict from Queen’s University Belfast and a BSc Econ in International Politics from Aberystwyth University.

 Research Fellow and Policy Co-ordinator

-Robert Wilson is a Research Fellow and Policy Co-ordinator with the Political Settlements Research Programme.
+Robert Wilson is a Research Fellow and Policy Co-ordinator with the Peace and Conflict Resolution Evidence Platform (PeaceRep).
 His research explores local peace processes, examining the impact of inter-group dynamics on processes and the agency of traditionally marginalised local groups, with a particular focus on Yemen.
 He is also part of supporting research into using experiences and findings of peacebuilding as a source of rapid reaction policy advice.
 Robert holds an MA Hons. in Politics and History and an MSc. in International Relations from the University of Glasgow.

 Dr Jan Pospisil